 Kyle is a 2005 graduate of Logansport High School and a 2007 Graduate of Mid-America College of Funeral Service in Jeffersonville, IN.

 The son of Chris and Tonya, Kyle is a 3rd generation funeral director.
 He is also a Licensed Crematory Operator.

-Kyle and his wife Brooke are the parents of a daughter, Kendall Ann Smith.
+Kyle and his wife Brooke are the parents of two daughters, Kendall Ann Smith and Brielle Reese Smith

 Along with several volunteer positions in the community, he is a member of the Logansport Noon Kiwanis Club, and serves on the Cass County Special Olympics Board.

 In his spare time Kyle enjoys golfing, DJing, playing video games and spending time with his family.